 They don’t just eat fish

-The Brown Pelican does mostly eat fish – the protected waters around Xcalak are full of them (and fresh fish is delicious).
+The Brown Pelican does mostly eat fish (and the protected waters of the Xcalak National Reef Park teems with fresh, delicious fish).
 But pelicans aren’t fussed if there aren’t any fish around because they can eat a whole lot more than that.

 Pelicans might not look like deadly killers, but their indiscriminate eating makes them a bird to be reckoned with.
 Lizards, frogs, crabs, lobsters, pigeons, and even other small birds are all potential pelican-grub.
 If a pelican can fit it down their throat, it’s a candidate for pelican lunch.